xlnwel/blog/docs/_posts/2020-10-27-behavior-prior.md

 \end{align}
 $$

-If we don't consider the concept of hierarchy, Equation $$\eqref{eq:12}$$ simply lifts the KL penalty from the policy to a latent variable inside the neural network.
+If we don't consider the concept of hierarchy, Equation $$\eqref{eq:12}$$ simply lifts the KL regularization from the policy to a latent variable inside the neural network.

 In most of experiments, [Tirumala et al. 2020](#ref1) use a lower level policy shared between the prior and policy and find this structured prior performs better than unstructured prior, especially on complex tasks.
 Furthermore, they find additional performance gain in a separate lower level prior.